Shaga-Matula/Shotokan-Karate/README.md

 ![Shotokan Logo](static/images/readme/main_logo-modified.png)

 * The creator of the Shotokan project is Paul Gleeson from Code Institute.
 The project is dedicated to the memory of Sensei Gichin Funakoshi https://en.wikipedia.org/wiki/Gichin_Funakoshi and Sensai Erol Fields.
 The project aims to provide an introduction to Shotokan Karate and a beginner's guide to the martial art.
+In addition to this the site, individuals interested in learning more about Shotokan Karate can join a Shotokan Karate club.

 # Shotokan Karate